-When selecting MLP interests for the Fund's portfolio, the Fund's adviser focuses on those that it believes own attractive businesses, with securities that are priced reasonably and that offer a balance of income and growth opportunities.
-The adviser looks for securities that exhibit potential for earnings and cash flow growth, book or replacement values, distribution yields, and potential returns on invested capital relative to the current market prices that it deems attractive.
-In evaluating potential investments, the adviser also considers a broad range of other factors, such as a company's position in its industry sector, internal growth prospects, its pricing flexibility, possible changes in its operating environment, and management's own equity interest.
-The adviser specifically focuses on MLP interests that it deems attractive in the current market based on the following considerations:
+When selecting MLP investments for the Fund's portfolio, the Fund's Adviser (as defined below) focuses on those that it believes own attractive businesses, with securities that are priced reasonably and that offer a balance of income and growth opportunities.
+The Adviser looks for securities that exhibit potential for earnings and cash flow growth, book or replacement values, distribution yields, and potential returns on invested capital relative to the current market prices that it deems attractive.
+In evaluating potential investments, the Adviser also considers a broad range of other factors, such as a company's position in its industry or sector, internal growth prospects, its pricing flexibility, possible changes in its operating environment, and management's own equity interest.
+The Adviser specifically focuses on MLP interests that it deems attractive in the current market based on the following considerations: • MLPs with stable distributions and attractive growth profiles.
+The Adviser seeks MLPs that continue their record of achieving earnings growth through operational expansion, rate increases, and acquisitions.

-- MLPs often have stable distributions and attractive growth profiles.
-The adviser seeks MLPs that continue their record of achieving earnings growth through operational expansion, rate increases, and acquisitions. - MLPs in certain industries that operate strategically important assets typically generate stable, predictable cash flows.
+- MLPs in certain industries that operate strategically important assets typically generate stable, predictable cash flows.
 For example, certain MLPs operate midstream energy assets that provide the core infrastructure for delivery of energy products to consumers, such as the pipeline delivery of petroleum products.
-The adviser believes that these MLPs are positioned to generate stable cash flows throughout economic cycles due to the inelastic nature of demand for energy. - High barriers to entry.
-The adviser favors MLPs with substantial asset bases and significant operations, which may enjoy a competitive advantage over other entities seeking to enter the midstream energy sector, due to high start-up costs and other barriers to entry. - Inefficient market.
+The Adviser believes that these MLPs are positioned to generate stable cash flows throughout economic cycles due to the inelastic nature of demand for energy. - High barriers to entry.
+The Adviser favors MLPs with substantial asset bases and significant operations, which may enjoy a competitive advantage over other entities seeking to enter the midstream energy sector, due to high start-up costs and other barriers to entry. - Inefficient market.
 Because of a lack of broad institutional ownership and frequently thin retail trading, the liquidity in many MLP securities historically has been limited.
-The adviser believes that due to this limited focus, the market for MLPs can experience inefficiencies which the adviser will seek to exploit.
+The Adviser believes that due to this limited focus, the market for MLPs can experience inefficiencies which the Adviser will seek to exploit.

-Although the adviser favors MLPs with substantial asset bases and significant operations, the Fund may invest in MLPs of any market capitalization without limit.
-Small- and mid-cap MLPs often are more volatile and less liquid than investments in larger MLPs, and more vulnerable to adverse general market or economic developments, which could increase the volatility of the Fund's portfolio.
+Although the Adviser favors MLPs with substantial asset bases and significant operations, the Fund may invest in MLPs of any market capitalization without limit.